| American Water Spaniels: the most honest dog breed review you'll ever find. Information about American Water Spaniel personality and behavior. |

 The temperament of the American Water Spaniel is about midway between that of an ingratiating English Springer Spaniel and a self-reliant Irish Water Spaniel.

-American Water Spaniels who have been extensively socialized are friendly, but many make alert watchdogs and may not always welcome strangers into their home.
+American Water Spaniels who have been extensively socialized are friendly.
+But many individuals make alert watchdogs and may not always welcome strangers into their home.

 Most are fine with other family pets, though some can be dominant with strange dogs.

-- Is medium size and solidly built, with a wavy brownish coat
+- Is medium-sized and solidly built, with a wavy brownish coat

 - Is more discriminating with strangers than most spaniels, and makes a better watchdog